 Ideally, the Mass of the day will immediately precede a Eucharistic procession.
 Following the distribution of Holy Communion, a monstrance is prepared and placed on the altar.
 The Prayer after Communion is offered, the Blessed Sacrament is incensed, and the procession then begins.
 Eucharistic songs and hymns which are easily sung and memorized should be led by a choir during the procession.
 While not required, the traditional custom of stopping at stations in order to proclaim the Word of God and give a Eucharistic blessing may take place.
 A canopy or baldachin held over the Blessed Sacrament may also optionally be used.
 At the conclusion of the procession, benediction with the Blessed Sacrament should be given in the church where the procession ends.
 The Blessed Sacrament is then reposed.

 The Ceremonial of Bishops gives the following order for Eucharistic processions:

-• Priest carrying the Blessed Sacrament and accompanied by torchbearers
+- Priest carrying the Blessed Sacrament accompanied by two deacons

 Lastly, it should be noted that the practice of processing through the church with the exposed Blessed Sacrament at prayer services for healing in order that the faithful might touch either the monstrance or the humeral veil of the celebrant (in imitation of the hemorrhaging woman who touched the hem of Christ’s garment in the Gospels) is not envisioned by the Church’s liturgical books.
 Pastors should remind sick members of their congregation that the reception of Holy Communion is the preeminent way for them to enter into union with Christ in the Blessed Sacrament.
 As well, those who suffer from serious illness should be encouraged to receive the Sacrament of the Anointing of the Sick.
 Lastly, the sick who are able may be invited to regularly spend time with the Lord in prayer during Eucharistic exposition and be present for benediction with the Blessed Sacrament.